 Rear, TDK A33. enlarge.

 I bought one of these for myself when I saw it recommend in Consumer Reports' list of the 10 top electronic products of 2013.
 Out of the thousands of products tested by Consumer Reports, they chose just ten as the year's standouts in their December 2013 issue.
 Along with TVs, phones and cameras was this TDK speaker, rated as one of the best they've tested, and it's priced at a fraction of those from more heavily advertised brands.

-It had been $150, and for just $120 today couldn't resist, and boy, were they were right!
+For just $150 I couldn't resist, and boy, were they were right!